xapian/xapian-docsprint/concepts/queries.rst

 	* OP_FILTER - finds all documents which match both query A and B, but uses only the weights from query A
 	* OP_AND_MAYBE - finds all documents which match query A and uses their weights.
-If a document also matches query B, it's weight is also added to the resulting document.
+If a document also matches query B, its weight is also added to the resulting document.